-- Keep away from fire and flame. - To drain coolant, remove radiator cap (A).
-Remove operation side radiator drain plug (B) and open drain valve (C, engine side) for drainage. - After draining, close drain valve and replace drain plug, then supply coolant through filler port (A).
-(Coolant capacity: approx. 1.93 gal (7.3L).) - 3.
+- Keep away from fire and flame. - To drain coolant, remove drain plug (O) and radiator cap (N) from radiator (M), and open drain valve (P) for drainage.
+Drain into an approved container. - After draining, close drain valve and replace drain plug, then supply coolant through filler port (N).
+(Coolant capacity: approx. 2.9 gal (11 L).) - 3.
+Loosen EGR cooler air bleeding plug (Q) to bleed air from EGR cooler.
+When coolant comes out from air bleeding plug, retighten the air bleeding plug securely.
+When retightening the plug, the used packing should be replaced by a new copper packing to prevent leakage. - 4.
 After filling with coolant, run machine in unloaded condition for approximately 2 to 3 minutes.
 Stop machine and check coolant level.
-Add as needed.

-4. Dispose of used coolant according to local, state and/or federal regulations.
+Add as needed. - 5.
+Dispose of used coolant according to local, state and/or federal regulations.